iamroshel/react-hooks-component-props-mini-project/README.md

-# Putting it All Together: Components and Props
+# Putting it All Together: Components and Props c

 ## Learning Goals